kantorarthur/tasks-management-application/README.md

 The development of the application was made using **Java** (backend logic), **Java Swing** (user interface), and **FlatLaf** for styling and designing.

-**In order to run the application just download the folder and run "runApplication"**.
+**In order to run the application download the folder and run "runApplication"**.
 **NEED TO HAVE JAVA17 OR NEWER IN ORDER TO RUN THE APPLICATION!**

 ## Short video-presentation of the Application